-Real estate transactions entail the largest financial investments in the lifetime of most buyers, and they need to be executed as smooth and expeditious as possible to avoid costly contract breaches and protect such investments.
+Real estate transactions entail the largest financial investments in the lifetime of most buyers, and they need to be executed as smoothly and expeditious as possible to avoid costly contract breaches and protect such investments.
 Here are 4 keys on how to ensure a smooth transaction for clients:

 Real estate agents should urge buyers to get pre-qualified before officially engaging in real estate transactions.
 This helps ensure that the buyer is searching for properties that are appropriate to their actual purchasing capacity.
 Getting pre-qualified can help avoid frustration and disappointment as it also informs buyers of properties they can afford.